FAQ

 How often is the Climate Impact Atlas updated?

 Several times a year, the Climate Impact Atlas undergoes a (minor) update, during which new maps are added.
 In 2023, the new KNMI scenarios became available.
 Consequently, the period ahead will see a major update, as these scenarios affect many of the maps.
-More information on this update is provided on the “Under development (in Dutch)” page.
+More information on this update is provided on the “Updates (in Dutch)” page.

 Would you like to keep abreast of updates?